 2. The file available at the URL (received in MCData FD request or MCData group standalone FD request) is requested to be downloaded by the media storage client from the media storage function on the MCData content server using a MCData download data request.
 If emergency indicator is set in received in MCData FD request or MCData group standalone FD request, the media storage client sets emergency indicator in MCData download data request.

-NOTE: the Media storage client can perform partial download requests to complete the missing parts after an incomplete transmission.
+NOTE: The media storage client may perform partial download requests to complete the missing parts after an incomplete file transmission.

 3. The media storage function on the MCData content server may apply reception control policy and provides a MCData download data response including the file to the media storage client.